mathandley/fitplot/README.md

 title of the graph. `calsGoal` is the purple rectangle representing the goal.
 `calsLines` is the line connecting each data point. `calsPoints` is the set of data points themselves along with their labels. `calsMean` is the black mean line.

-Anyone wishing to change the appearance of the graph thus need only change/remove/add individual components.
+Anyone wishing to change the appearance of graphs thus need only change/remove/add individual components.
 Ultimately some knowledge of bash and gnuplot is required, but StackOverflow has the answers (how do you think I came up with any of this in the first place?).